kism/flask-boilerplate/README.md

 pipx run cookiecutter gh:kism/flask-boilerplate
 ```

-After some prompts, this will create the new project directory in the parent directory, with the new name.
+After some prompts, this will create the new project directory in the current directory, with the name you specified.